 Skip to main content

-Bright-line period start and end dates
+Bright-line start and end dates

 Selling residential property after the bright-line period ends

-Generally, the bright-line property rule does not apply to a sale of property that has been your main home.
+Generally, the bright-line test does not apply to a sale of property that has been your main home when your use meets certain criteria.
+Business premises and farmland are also excluded.

 Inheriting property